landlab/landlab/docs/source/install/correcting_paths.rst

 open ``.profile`` and copy everything you find inside across to ``.bash_profile``.

-For example, your profile likely contains several (repeated?) entries clearly referring to Canopy or "EPD" or Anaconda.
+For example, your profile likely contains several (possibly repeated) entries clearly referring to Canopy or "EPD" or Anaconda.
 You can safely comment out any old installs or repeated text in this file.
 (Remember, # is the "comment out" symbol in the Bash terminal).
 Make sure you don't actually delete anything else, and we recommend you don't actually remove the ``.profile`` file.

 Use your favorite Unix editor to make the changes—almost all machines have ``nano``, which is super basic, but works.
 Once you're done, save (Ctrl-X, say yes to save in ``nano``), then quit and restart any apps that are using Python—including the terminal app itself.
-:ref:` Test <test_landlab_install>`
-if this solved your problem.
+:ref:`Test <test_landlab_install>` if this solved your problem.

 If you only have one of ``.bash_profile`` or ``.profile``, open it in an editor and have a look.
 You're looking for any obvious references to Python or your